dharmelolar/technical-writing-resources/README.md

 ## Resources

 This repository contains different technical writing resources that has been gathered from all around the internet

+## What is Technical Writing?
+Technical writing is a form of communication that helps users solve problems with technology.
+It is the process of creating clear, concise, and informative content designed to convey complex information in a way that is easily understood by the intended audience.

+ It often involves writing manuals, guides, reports, and documentation that explain technical concepts, processes, or products.

 ## Articles